West Lothian Council: Leadership

-The leaders of the council since 1996 have been:
+The role of provost is largely ceremonial in West Lothian.
+Political leadership is provided by the leader of the council.
+The leaders since 1996 have been:

+Composition

+Following the 2022 election and subsequent by-elections and changes of allegiance up to August 2025, the composition of the council was:

+The next full council election is due in 2027.

 Elections

 Since 2007 elections have been held every five years under the single transferable vote system, introduced by the Local Governance (Scotland) Act 2004.
 Election results since 1995 have been as follows:

 Premises

 The council is based at the West Lothian Civic Centre in Livingston.
 The building was built in 2009 at a cost of £50 million to serve as a police headquarters and courthouse as well as offices for the council.
 Prior to 2009 the council's offices had been divided between various buildings, including: